THE ST. ANTHONY: A HOTEL FOR A QUEEN

 By: Lilia Davis

-One of the most beloved hotels in San Antonio is the historic Hotel St. Anthony, which was recently reborn after the completion of an extensive renovation carried out over a period of two years.
+The St. Anthony Hotel is one of the most beloved historic hotels in San Antonio, which was recently reborn after the completion of an extensive renovation carried out over a period of two years.
 Rated as one of the best hotels in Texas Condé Nast Traveler List, this national historic monument stands out for its sober elegance.
 It represents a mixture of the past and the present, eternally accompanied by the strength and beauty of a woman from San Antonio.
 Historically they call it “The Queen of San Antonio”.

 The Hotel St. Anthony seemed the ideal place to stay during my visit to celebrate the 300 year anniversary of the city.
 Located in the downtown area of San Antonio, with its three centuries of history, just across from Travis Park, three blocks from the Alamo and the Paseo del Río, it was the perfect place to contemplate and explore the city’s vivid past.